-Patrick Lencioni in his classic, The Five Dysfunctions of a Team, quotes an entrepreneur as claiming that if an organisation could get all the employees to row in the same direction, that organisation could dominate the market, against any competition, at any given time.
+Patrick Lencioni in his classic, The Five Dysfunctions of a Team, quotes an entrepreneur as claiming that if an organization could get all the employees to row in the same direction, that organization could dominate the market, against any competition, at any given time.
 Core values are what help to achieve this.

-Core values determine the priorities of an organisation.
-They form the foundation of the company and serve to define its vision, shape its culture and help in working towards the goal of the company.
+Core values determine the priorities of an organization.
+They form the foundation of the company and serve to define its vision, shape its culture, and help in working towards the goal of the company.
 Core values are ideals and objectives in themselves.

-Any business endeavour is subject to rapid changes with respect to society and technology.
+Any business endeavor is subject to rapid changes with respect to society and technology.
 In this kind of volatile environment, it is the core values that become the much needed constant.
-Many a time companies focus on the technical competencies but tend to forget that it is the underlying core values which drive the company towards the sustained success it desires.
+Many times companies focus on the technical competencies but tend to forget that it is the underlying core values that drive the company towards the sustained success it desires.

-When Tony Hsieh, the founder of Zappos was asked what he would do differently if he were to again start the company from scratch, he said that he would come up with core values from day one of its inception.
-Core values of a company are like the sails of a boat, giving it direction and purpose.
+When Tony Hsieh, the founder of Zappos was asked what he would do differently if he were to again start the company from scratch, he said that he would come up with core values from day one of its inceptions.
+Core Values of a company are like the sails of a boat, giving it direction and purpose.

 Steps Involved in Setting Up Core Values

-How does one identify core values of a company is the next big question.
-The important thing to remember here is not to just copy paste a competitor’s core values nor is it plucking ideals out of thin air and noting them down.
-The core values need to be a close fit for any organisation and should be aligned with the goals of the company.
+How does one identify the core values of a company is the next big question.
+The important thing to remember here is not to just copy-paste a competitor’s core values nor is it plucking ideas out of thin air and noting them down.
+The core values need to be a close fit for any organization and should be aligned with the goals of the company.

-Here is a short layout to identifying your company’s core values.
+Here is a short layout for identifying your company’s core values.

-Careful thought needs to go into setting up a team which must come up with the core values that will become the identity of the company.
-Having representatives from across the company, that is, from various departments and from different hierarchial levels would be a good idea.
+Careful thought needs to go into setting up a team that must come up with the core values that will become the identity of the company.
+Having representatives from across the company, that is, from various departments and from different hierarchical levels would be a good idea.

 It is important that the core values are not too many in number and can be remembered easily.
 This step would require all collected data to be sorted and parsed.
 Here the affinity mapping exercise which involves grouping similar ideas into about 5-7 groups in order to make sense of all the data may be useful.